What You Need To Know About UCAT

 When is the UCAT?

-The UCAT takes place over the month of July.
+The UCAT takes place over the months of July and August.
 You choose the time, date and location that you wish to sit the UCAT.
 This video provides advice on how to choose a UCAT testing date:

-To register forthe the UCAT, you should visit the Pearson VUE website.
+To register for the UCAT, you should visit the Pearson VUE website.
 You will need to first create an account with Pearson VUE, and then book your desired testing date, time and location.

-Further detailed instructions can be found at: https://www.ucat.edu.au/ucat-anz/registration-booking/
+Further detailed instructions can be found on the official UCAT AUNZ website: https://www.ucat.edu.au/register/booking-a-test/

-Successful preparation for UCAT can be summarised in four key steps:
+Successful preparation for the UCAT can be summarised in four key steps:

 C – Create a bank of UCAT strategies that work for you